On This Page:

 What Types of Drug Addictions Can Be Addressed Through Opiate Detox?

-Many common prescriptions are opiates:
+Many common prescriptions are also opiates, including the following:

 How Long Does It Take to Complete?